Understanding large scale CMB anomalies with the generalized non-minimal derivative coupling during inflation

-The main goal of this work is to understand the origin of large scale features in the CMB in inflationary models with a GNMDC term.
-As expected, it crucially depends on the functional form of the GNMDC term.
-In this paper, we work with the GNMDC term being a function of the scalar field $\phi$ only for simplicity else the system of equations becomes too complicated to solve.
-Note that, the structure of $\mathcal{L}_5$ is fixed by the Horndeski construction, however, there is a priori no restriction on the functional form of $G_5(\phi,X)$.
-This is what we exploit in this paper and identify specific form of the GNMDC term which lead to interesting signatures on large scales.
-Since the origin of localized features in the spectrum is associated with transient deviations from the slow roll conditions, one can not rely on the slow roll approximation in this set-up to compute the primordial spectrum.
-We, therefore, adopt a numerical approach and develop a fast and accurate module to exactly calculate the power spectra of scalar and tensor perturbation in these models.
-With this code, we study the evolution of the background and linear scalar perturbations and, work in the region of parameter space wherein all the instabilities and the superluminal propagation of perturbations is avoided.
-We couple this code to the publicly available Cosmological MonteCarlo code CosmoMC\footnote{\url{https://cosmologist.info/cosmomc/}}\cite{Lewis:2002ah} to compare these models with the concordance $\Lambda$CDM model and arrive at the best fit parameter constraints.
-We use two different Planck datasets and work with relevant likelihood combinations for our model comparison.
-We show that such a scenario with the GNMDC coupling, and its variants characterised by different choices of $G_{5}$, provide a better fit to the feature anomalies observed in the Planck data.
-We demonstrate that these class of models do provide very rich dynamics which is suitable for explaining such large scale primordial features.
-Future observations of CMB polarization such as from CMB-S4 experiments should be able to constrain these features better and thus, provide stringent constraints on the parameters of such models.
+Unlike previous literature, which relies explicitly on the slow roll approximation in GNMDC, we adopt a fully numerical approach and develop a fast parallel computing module to exactly calculate the power spectra of scalar and tensor perturbation in these models, taking into account the transient deviations from the slow roll conditions accurately.
+With this code, we study the evolution of the background and linear scalar and tensor perturbations accurately.
+We couple this code to the publicly available Cosmological Monte-Carlo code CosmoMC\footnotemark{} \cite{Lewis:2002ah} to compare these models with the concordance $\Lambda$CDM model and arrive at the best fit parameter constraints.
+We use two Planck datasets and work with relevant likelihood combinations for our model comparison.
+For both cases, we show that within the GNMDC setup, characterized by our specific choice of $\theta(\phi)$, we obtain significant improvement in the fit at large scales in the Planck data.
+As mentioned earlier, the choice of $\theta(\phi)$ is crucial to obtain specific features in the power spectrum.
+Here, we primarily target the large-scale anomalies around $\ell \sim 20 - 30$ in the observations of CMB temperature anisotropies by introducing a localized feature in the GNMDC coupling function.
+Thus, we do not expect much improvement in the fit on relatively smaller scales or in polarization.
+Nevertheless, we still check the consistency of our model with the small-scale temperature and polarization anisotropy likelihoods for two different datasets to ensure that the introduction of the GNMDC feature does not affect the fit in smaller scales or for polarization likelihood.
+The freedom to choose $\theta(\phi)$ leaves us with much richer dynamics, and one can further aim to achieve significant improvement on smaller scales as well in CMB.
+Thus it will be more relevant to study these models with the advent of future observations of CMB polarization, such as from CMB-S4 experiments which should be able to constrain these features better and provide stronger bounds on the parameters space of these models.